kantu-lang/kantu/docs/getting_started/overview.md

 }
 ```

-Pamlihu does not have the concept of a nullary function.
+Kantu does not have the concept of a nullary function.
 As a result, empty parameter lists `()` are syntactically invalid.

-Since Pamlihu is pure and total, there is no need for nullary
+Since Kantu is pure and total, there is no need for nullary
 functions--any time you want to write `fun _() { some_val }`,
 you should simply write `some_val`.